zksync-sdk/sdk-docs/content/sdk/60.rust/contract-deployment-and-interaction.md

 description:
 ---

-This guide shows you how to deploy a smart contract to zkSync and call its methods using the [`zksync-web3-rs`][repo] SDK.
+This guide shows you how to deploy a smart contract to ZKsync Era and call its methods using the [`zksync-web3-rs`][repo] SDK.

 This is what we're going to do:

-- Deploy, and verify a smart contract on zkSync Era testnet that stores a greeting message.
+- Deploy, and verify a smart contract on %%zk_testnet_name%% that stores a greeting message.
 - Call a `view` method that retrieves the greeting message.
 - Perform a transaction that updates the greeting message.